Library Lua Scripts

 -- The velocity range of the keyboard that this region is mapped to.
 This

 -- should be an array of 2 numbers ranging from 0 to 100.
-The first number
+The start number

 -- [optional, default: { 0, 100 }]